ASADA collects certain data on users of the ASADA website. The following outlines what data is collected and how this data is used.

-When collecting, storing, using and disclosing your personal information ASADA is bound by the Privacy Act 1988 (which incorporate the Information Privacy Principles) and the Australian Sports Anti-Doping Authority Act 2006 and the Australian Sports Anti-Doping Authority Regulations 2006 (which contains the National Anti-Doping (NAD) Scheme).
+When collecting, storing, using and disclosing your personal information ASADA is bound by the Privacy Act 1988 (which incorporates the Australian Privacy Principles) and the ASADA Actand the ASADA Regulations (which contains the National Anti-Doping (NAD) Scheme).
 ASADA also has regard to the World Anti-Doping Code 2009 (the Code) as well as recognises the International Standard for the Protection of Privacy and Personal Information as published by the World Anti-Doping Agency (WADA).

 This Information Notice explains in more detail how your personal information will be used and processed to ensure harmonised, coordinated and effective anti-doping programs for detection, deterrence and prevention of doping.